mmalloul/ai-assistant/README.md

 ### Optional Data Directory Setup

 To analyze documents, you need to create a `data` folder in the project's root directory or specify a custom path in `config.py`.
+If done correctly, it will notify you that it's indexing the files on startup.
 This directory will be used to store and index documents for analysis:

 1. Create a `data` folder in the root of your cloned repository:

     ```shell
     mkdir data
     ```

-2. (Optional) To use a custom directory, update the `DATA_DIRECTORY` variable in `config.py` with your chosen path.
+    (Optional) To use a custom directory, update the `DATA_DIRECTORY` variable in `config.py` with your chosen path.

-3. Add documents you want the LLM to analyse to the `data` (or your custom) directory
+2. Add documents you want the LLM to analyse to the `data` (or your custom) directory.
 ## Configuration

 Adjust your setup in the `config.py` file: